Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * Adding/removing certain representations as the nature of the content changes (e.g. a new title starts with a different set of offered languages).
 * Updating period-scoped metadata (e.g. codec configuration or DRM signaling).

-Perioods are self-contained - a service SHALL NOT require a client to know the contents of another period in order to correctly present a period.
+Periods are self-contained - a service SHALL NOT require a client to know the contents of another period in order to correctly present a period.
 Knowledge of the contents of different periods MAY be used by a client to achieve seamless period transitions, especially when working with [[#timing-connectivity|period-connected representations]].

 All periods SHALL be consecutive and non-overlapping.
 A period MAY have a duration of zero.